cnabio/cnab-spec/400-claims.md

     - underway: in progress.
 This should only be used if the invocation container MUST exit before it can determine whether all operations are complete.
 Note that `underway` is a _long term status_ that indicates that the installation's final state cannot be determined by the system.
 For this reason, it should be avoided.
     - unknown: the state is unknown.
 This is an error condition.
     - success: completed successfully
-- revision: An [ULID](https://github.com/ulid/spec) that MUST change each time the release is modified.
+- revision: An [ULID](https://github.com/ulid/spec) that MUST change each time the installation is modified.
+It MUST NOT change when a read-only operation is performed on an installation.

 > Note that credential data is _never_ stored in a claim.
 For this reason, a claim is not considered _trivially repeatable_.
 Credentials MUST be supplied on each action.